 Digestion breaks food down to the smallest possible units.
 A banana is a simple carbohydrate structure.
 Digestion (enzymes) dissolves banana’s bonds easily.

 The more complex the carbohydrate structure, the more likely larger food fragments from the long chains will be left unbroken.
 It is these undigested food fragments that cause gut problems (including gas, bacteria and yeast).

 Starter Steps to Stop Irritable Bowel

 STEP#1: Eliminate the worst complex carbs: all grains and pseudo grains (rice, wheat, corn, gluten, oats, quinoa) and beans (Pinto beans, Soy).
-Most people going Whole 30 or Paleo are astounded at how fast their gut and bowels improve off grains and beans!
+Most people going Whole 30, GAPS or Paleo are astounded at how fast their gut and bowels improve off grains and beans!
 Yet this is just the first step not the full road to recovery.

 STEP #2: Stop all dairy except Ghee (clarified butter).
 Dairy is a common trigger food even if you never suspected it.
 You can try Butter, Cream and aged Cheese again later….

 STEP #3: Stop tubers and roots such as Potato, Sweet Potato, Cassava and Plantain.
 Their carbohydrate structures are very complex, leaving those undigested food fragments that cause bacteria, yeast and leaky gut.
-You will add some back later (as tolerated) as your gut needs them to feed the microbiome.
+You will add some back later (as tolerated) because your gut needs them to feed the microbiome.